-We have identified the implementation of new core Involved our Data Analytics specialists to carry out

-banking application with impact on financial the following procedures:

-reporting as a key audit matter because of the • Test the completeness and accuracy on
+We have identified the implementation of new core banking application with impact on financial reporting as a key audit matter because of the following

-following the transfer of balances from Basis to

-• There is a risk that data may not have been Finacle.

-accurately or completely migrated from Gained understanding of the data transfer/migration process undertaken

-BASIS to Finacle as the Bank handles large and any controls put in place to ensure the

-volume of transactions completeness and accuracy of the data.

-• The new system may have different Gained understanding of the complaints

-configurations and customizations from process and the resolution of the related complaints.

-BASIS.
-If not properly configured or Tested controls over the complaints

-customized, this could result in material process.

-misstatement that impact multiple

-accounts in the financial statements Obtained and reviewed the schedule for pending channel transactions as at 31 December 2024 and

-The transition to a new core banking confirmed how they were resolved.

-application may impact the Bank's IT

-internal control environment.
-There is a

-risk that the new application may be

-operating under ineffective control for

-which significant processes rely on.

-Risk of extended system downtime during the migration, affecting business

-operations and risk of Inadequate

-contingency planning for system failures or

-delays.

-Appropriate IT controls are required to

-ensure that applications process data as

-expected and that changes are made in an

-appropriate manner.
-These controls

-contribute to mitigating the risk of

-potential fraud or error in the financial

-accounting and reporting records as a

-result of changes to IT systems,

-applications or data.
+- There is a risk that data may not have been accurately or completely migrated from BASIS to Finacle as the Bank handles large volume of transactions - The new system may have different configurations and customizations from BASIS.
+If not properly configured or customized, this could result in material misstatement that impact multiple accounts in the financial statements - The transition to a new core banking application may impact the Bank's IT internal control environment.
+There is a risk that the new application may be operating under ineffective control for which significant processes rely on. - Risk of extended system downtime during the migration, affecting business operations and risk of Inadequate contingency planning for system failures or delays. - Appropriate IT controls are required to ensure that applications process data as expected and that changes are made in an appropriate manner.
+These controls contribute to mitigating the risk of potential fraud or error in the financial accounting and reporting records as a result of changes to IT systems, applications or data.